AMReX-Codes/amrex/paper/paper.md

 AMReX developers believe that interoperability is an important feature of sustainable software.
-AMReX has examples of interfaces to other popular software packages such as SUNDIALS, PETSc and hypre, and is part of the 2018 xSDK software release thus installable with spack.
+AMReX has examples of interfaces to other popular software packages such as SUNDIALS, PETSc and hypre, and is part of the 2018 xSDK software release thus installable with Spack.

 ### Mesh and Particle Data